OpenEvalProject/evals/manuscripts/elife-70534/v2/manuscript.md

 Additionally, we observed that oligos capable of pairing toward the 3' end of the SSRS formed observable complexes more quickly than those where the pairing was shifted toward the 5' end (Figure 2C, RNAs-6a, -7a, and -8a vs. -6b, -7b, and -8b).
 This indicates that the 3' end of the SSRS might be either more accessible to the RNAs or can more easily facilitate nucleation of RNA interactions that lead to the observable binding events.
 This latter possibility may be related to the increased calculated thermodynamic stability of duplexes with pairing interactions closer to the 3' end of the SSRS due to the presence of a G/C pair in this region: RNAs-6a and -7a are predicted to form more stable duplexes than RNAs-6b and -7b (Figure 2A).

-## The abundance of short- and long-lived U1/RNA complexes depends on base pairing
+### The abundance of short- and long-lived U1/RNA complexes depends on base pairing

 We next studied the dwell times with U1 for the same series of RNA oligos.
 By visually inspecting the individual fluorescence time trajectories, we were immediately struck by apparent differences in binding behaviors.
 We frequently observed very short dwell times with RNAs capable of only forming a small number of base pairs (RNA-6a) and a mixture of short and long dwell times for RNAs capable of forming increasing numbers of base pairs (RNA-8a and RNA-10).
 When the individual dwell times from each experiment were combined and fit to single- or double-exponential functions, resulting probability density plots and kinetic parameters confirmed these observations (Figure 3B).
 RNA-6a is capable of only forming six base pairs with U1 and its distribution of dwell times could also be fit using only a single exponential (τS ≈ 12 s), consistent with short-lived binding.
 RNA-8a can make up to eight base pairs with U1 and its dwell times were best fit using an equation with two kinetic parameters describing short- (τS≈ 43 s) and long-lived binding events (τL ≈ 137 s).
 RNA-10 also require two exponential parameters to describe the data, yielding longer ‘short-lived’ events (τS ≈ 120 s) as well as increased dwell times for the longer-lived events (τL ≈ 355 s).

 ![Figure 3.](https://cdn.elifesciences.org/articles/70534/elife-70534-fig3-v2.jpg)

 **Figure 3.:** (A) Representative fluorescence trajectories of changes in Cy3 intensity (green) due to oligo binding to a single immobilized U1 molecules for RNAs-6a, -8a, and -10.
 Also shown are the predicted pairing interactions (blue) between the oligos and the U1 SSRS.
 (B) Probability density histograms for dwell times for RNAs-6a, -8a, and -10 binding to U1.
 Lines represent the single- or double-exponential distribution obtained for the fitted parameter from each data set.
 (C) The average dwell time of each RNA oligomer in Figure 2A.
 The average dwell time is not determined (ND) for oligomers for which little binding was observed.
 (D–E) Bars shown the estimated parameters for short-lived binding (panel D, τS < 120 s) and long-lived binding (panel E, τL > 120 s) shown for each RNA oligomer in Figure 2A and correspond to the values on the left ordinate.
 If there is only one fit parameter, then the other is not applicable (NA).
 Orange markers show the amplitude of the time constant (AS and AL) across the fitted distribution and correspond to the values on the right ordinate (orange).
 Error bars in C–E are standard error of the estimated parameters determined by bootstrapping.
-Numbers of events (N) and fit parameters are listed in Figure 3—source data 1.Figure 3—source data 1.Figure 3.
+Numbers of events (N) and fit parameters are listed in Figure 3—source data 1.

 When we examined all the RNAs in this series, we observed a trend: as the number of potential base pairs increased so did the average dwell time of the U1/RNA interaction (Figure 3C).
 RNAs that could only form a few potential base pairs possessed predominantly short-lived dwell times (defined here as τS < 120 s) with a small fraction of long-lived (τL > 120 s) binding events and correspondingly small amplitude for the long-lived kinetic parameter (Figure 3D and E).
 As the number of potential base pairs increased, generally so did the amplitude of τL.
 It is unlikely that these results arose from presence of two subpopulations of U1 snRNPs in our experiments (one capable of only making short-lived interactions and one capable of only making long-lived interactions) since we would not expect these subpopulations to change in abundance between experiments carried out with the same preparations of U1.
 Furthermore, hidden Markov modeling of RNA-4+2 (which considers the relationship between consecutive binding and unbinding events) favored a sequential scheme involving RNA binding followed by a transition to long-lived state (Figure 1G), likely due to a conformational change of the U1 snRNP, rather than direct formation of two different bound state complexes.